Polyurethane Waterproofing: What to Know Before Use

 Written By Adam Paul – Waterproofing Expert

-The most used waterproof polyurethane products are resin, sealant, flooring, caulk, and liquid membrane.
-Among them, polyurethane liquid waterproofing is the most used membrane for building and construction.
 Polyurethane waterproofing can be applied on roofs, terraces, bathrooms, kitchens, basements, bridges, tunnels, parking decks, balconies and patios, foundations, and walls.
 You can apply the PU waterproofing on the surface as liquid, injection grouting, coating, sealant, foam, PU-bitumen, and PU-cementitious membrane.
 All of these membranes are modified in order to improve the properties of the Polyurethane.

-A PU coating can be damaged due to human effects and enviromental effects.
+A PU coating can be damaged due to human effects and environmental effects.
 Polyurethane and urethane are two types of materials with different properties.
 Epoxy can be used as an option for polyurethane.
 But you should know the differences between them.

 Polyurethane-Waterproofing